 Student appeals resulting from emergencies or other extenuating circumstances will be considered on a case-by-case basis by the department head or by the appropriate dean or designee.
-Reregistration will not be permitted for any reason after census day (10th day of semester).
+Re-registration will not be permitted for any reason after census day (10th day of semester).

-V. Religious-Holiday Observance Policy
+V. Religious Observance Policy

 According to North Carolina General Statute 116-11 (3a), a student may request absences for required religious observances.
 WCU allows two absences each academic year for religious observances required by faith.
-To obtain permission to be absent for religious reasons, a student must complete the Absence Due to Required Religious Observance form (available at: http://www.wcu.edu/learn/academic-services/registrars-office/ (select Forms & Resources)), obtain all necessary signatures, submit it to each instructor for review and approval, and submit it to the Assistant/Associate Vice Chancellor for Student Success for final approval at least two weeks prior to the proposed absence.
+To obtain permission to be absent for religious reasons, a student must complete the Absence Due to Required Religious Observance form, available at registrar.wcu.edu (select View Our Forms Page), obtain all necessary signatures, submit it to each instructor for review and approval, and submit it to the Assistant/Associate Vice Chancellor for Student Success for final approval at least two weeks prior to the proposed absence.
 Students are encouraged to discuss these absences with the faculty member prior to the end of the drop/add period in case the absence will unavoidably keep the student from completing the requirements of the course.
 However, if the student completes the form and submits it to the instructor prior to the two-week time frame, he/she shall be given the opportunity to make up any tests or other work missed due to an excused absence for a required religious observance.